django-cms/django-cms/docs/introduction/01-install.rst

    It is a good way for a developer locally without an external vendor and we use this option in this django CMS demo.
-3. The last option is to install is creating a django CMS project manually into a local virutal environment by running the ``djangocms`` command.
+3. The last option is to install is creating a django CMS project manually into a local virtual environment by running the ``djangocms`` command.
 This will create a new Django project set up for running django CMS based on a django CMS-specific project template.
 See :ref:`Installing django CMS by hand <install-django-cms-by-hand>` for details.
 This option is a good way for developers that want to install everything by